philipnilsson/calendar/README.md

 ### Styling

 Styled components.
 Nothing unusual.
-TypeScript support for themes is set up.
+TypeScript support for themes is set up, so everything type safe.

 # Current limitations

+ * Will add a couple of tests before calling it done

  * No loading or error states

- * Not responsive design
+ * No responsive design

- * No mocking out of the API and testing the main App component.
+ * Hard dependency on the google calendar service

  * No Prettier / commit hooks etc